 I haven’t been to DC in over 10 years.
 It’s one of my most favorite cities in the world, with a vibe like no other.
 Like important shit is getting done all the time.
 At least I hope it is.

 I usually stay pretty close to the metro center, but since this was a work trip for my husband, we didn’t have control over where we stayed.
-We ended up with accomodations in the NoMa district (North of Massachusetts Avenue).
-After being somewhat dissapointed, I realized that everything was assessible by DC’s Metro system (easily one of my favorite public traansportation systems) and it was an opportunity to explore a new neighborhood.
+We ended up with accommodations in the NoMa district (North of Massachusetts Avenue).
+After being somewhat disappointed, I realized that everything was accessible by DC’s Metro system (easily one of my favorite public transportation systems) and it was an opportunity to explore a new neighborhood.

 NoMa is an emerging area that reminds me a lot of Portland; green, artsy and food & drink for days.
 Think colorful murals and former industrial lots transformed into Conex box beer gardens.
 It is incredibly walkable & feels safe with a friendly police presence in the evening hours.

 You can take a metro train straight from Reagan Airport up to the NoMa neighborhood.
 The stop before NoMa is Union Station and worth the stop.
 Its gorgeous arches really need to be witnessed in the morning sunlight.
 There are a number of fun shops as well as a Laudree and a Magnolia Bakery, among other eateries, which makes it a nice place to stop for breakfast or lunch.

 The gem of NoMa is clearly Union Market, the place to eat, shop and drink.
 This indoor/ outdoor hybrid served us well in rain and sunshine on more than one occasion we visited for avocado toast for breakfast, killer ramen & pork buns for lunch and cherry blossom donuts for a well-deserved sugary snack.
 There are also several nice places to grab a hearty bloody mary or a glass of wine to enjoy in the outdoor space.